 Bishop Willig was an astute politician who became the Regent of the then Empire.
 He planned for the flourishing city of Mainz to be the second Rome.
 The design of the Dom reflects those aspirations, being close to that of St. Peter’s Basilica in Rome.

-The cathedral has been the site of the crowning of six monarchs.
-The Archbishop of Mainz is still the Pope’s representative north of the Alps.
+The cathedral has been the site of the crowning of six monarchs and the Archbishop of Mainz is still the Pope’s representative north of the Alps.

 After losing its prominence held during the Holy Roman Empire, the Holy See of Mainz was relocated and it was not until 1802 that the modern Roman Catholic Diocese was established under the French.